-MA Program: BA or BSc Honours degree in Psychology with an average of at least 75%
+MA Program: BA or BSc Honours degree majoring in Psychology with an average of at least 75%

 PhD Program: completed MA degree in Psychology

 Before you start, you will need to have ready:

-- Statement of Interest: 2 -3 page document stating your research and academic interests, related experience, program you are interested in and particular faculty member(s) as your potential supervisor(s).
+- Statement of Interest: Guideline - 2 to 3 page document stating your research and academic interests, related experience to the program you are interested in.

-- 3 References - names and email addresses of your referees *Please ensure to enter the correct email addess on the application
+- 3 References - names and email addresses of your referees *Please ensure to enter the correct email address on the application.

 - Upload copy of official transcripts from all institutions attended, including the "grading scale" (also called "legend' or "key") on the back of the transcript.
 Failure to include this will result on a delay of processing your application.
 Only upload each transcript once.
-The department will contact you if they require official transcripts.
+CGPS will contact you if they require official transcripts.

-- Visa or Mastercard for online payment of $90 application fee.
+- Visa or Mastercard for online payment of $120 application fee.
 This is non-refundable and your application will not be processed until your payment is received. *The secure online payment screen will only appear once so make sure you are ready with your Visa or Mastercard.
 Only complete and apid applications will be considered.